anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 <a name="5.3.3"></a>
 ### 5.3.3 Exit criteria

-VNF certification testing should be completed with following exit criteria:
+VNF Conformance testing should be completed with following exit criteria:

 * All required test cases should be passed
 * No outstanding high severity issues and other known issues to be documented